Project Execution Process

 Engaging with Waterfall Method

-The waterfall methodology is broken down into linear, sequential phases with each phase dependent on the deliverable of the previous phase of your project.
-The lifecycle of a project under this method can be summarised under five segments: discovery, definition, design, development, and delivery.
+The Waterfall methodology is structured into linear, sequential phases, where each phase depends on the deliverables from the previous one.
+The project lifecycle under this method can be broken down into five key stages: discovery, definition, design, development, and delivery.

-To understand if your project falls into Waterfall Project Management, it needs to take into account assumptions made about the project, project constraints, the project objective, its business needs, and the acceptance criteria of the project among other things.
-If all these factors are well defined and measurable, then waterfall method works for your project.
+To determine if your project is suited for Waterfall Project Management, it’s important to consider factors like the assumptions made about the project, project constraints, objectives, business needs, and acceptance criteria.
+If all of these elements are clearly defined and measurable, then the Waterfall methodology is likely the right fit for your project.

 What if my requirements evolve?

-Additionally we take the time to plan out the various aspects of a project before execution, but things are bound to change as time goes on.
-‘Change is the only constant’ thing in a project.
-Hence we have a system put in place to manage these changes.
-We measure the impact of changes on the existing scope, and calculate the time and cost that comes with the changes.
-Finally, we make sure we update the SRS document.
+Additionally, we take the time to thoroughly plan the various aspects of a project before execution, but changes are inevitable as the project progresses.
+After all, "change is the only constant" in any project.
+To handle this, we have a system in place to manage changes effectively.
+We assess the impact of changes on the existing scope, estimate the time and costs involved, and ensure the SRS document is updated accordingly.

 Use Cases: